The Right To Zero campaign is transforming the way we use energy and transport goods, services and ourselves across California.

 In Los Angeles, Earthjustice and our partners are calling on our local leaders to invest in zero-emissions technology—not polluting alternatives.
 Demanding an all-electric bus fleet, ports powered by zero-pollution equipment and an end to outdated fossil fuel power plants, is pushing LA into the future.

 New fossil fuel-burning power plants are in the works in Ventura County, despite California’s electricity glut.
 Earthjustice is standing up for clean energy and local communities by fighting against the Puente Power Plant and Calpine’s proposed Mission Rock Energy Center: two natural gas power plants that the community doesn’t want or need.
+On Oct.
+5, 2017, a committee of the California Energy Commission issued an unprecedented statement stating that it will deny the proposed 262 megawatt Puente Power Plant project in Oxnard because of clean energy’s ability to fulfill the region’s energy needs as well as environmental concerns.
+This major turning point came after a three-year battle by residents, advocates, and the City of Oxnard to defeat fossil fuel giant NRG Energy’s proposed gas plant.

 Logistics sprawl is creating new pollution nightmares for Inland Empire communities.
 Earthjustice is fighting massive freight and warehouse expansion projects like the World Logistics Center, and demanding that they incorporate zero emissions vehicles to mitigate their impacts.